-Include on Part I, line 8: (i) adjustments to consolidation entries and elimination entries that are contained in the amount reported on Part I, line 4, required as a result of adding amounts on Part I, lines 5 and 6; and (ii) amounts of any additional consolidation entries and elimination entries that are required as a result of removing amounts on Part I, line 7.
+Include on Part I, line 8: (i) adjustments to consolidation entries and elimination entries that are contained in the amount reported on Part I, line 4 (see line 4 instructions) required as a result of adding amounts on Part I, lines 5 and 6; and (ii) amounts of any additional consolidation entries and elimination entries that are required as a result of removing amounts on Part I, line 7.

 Foreign banks.
-For foreign banks, adjustments are necessary to ensure consistency with the financial results of the set(s) of books reported on Form 1120-F, Schedule L. Adjustments on line 8 are necessary to account for elimination of certain transactions recorded between the Schedule L books reported on line 4 and for transactions between the foreign bank and each disregarded entity reported on Part I, line 5.
+For foreign banks, adjustments are necessary to account for the elimination of certain transactions between the Schedule L books reported on line 4 and for transactions between the foreign bank and each disregarded entity reported on Part I, line 5.
 For example, adjustments must be reported on line 8 to eliminate any intercompany dividends received by the foreign corporation from any disregarded entity whose results are included on Part I, line 5.
-However, if a disregarded entity is not reportable in Part I (e.g., because it does not give rise to U.S. booked liabilities under Temporary Regulations section 1.882-5T(d)(2)(iii)), the dividend received by the foreign bank is not eliminated on Part I, line 8.
-Instead, the dividend is eliminated as an interbranch transaction on Part II, line 3, column
+However, if a disregarded entity is not reportable in Part I (e.g., because it does not give rise to U.S. booked liabilities under Regulations section 1.882-5(d)(2)(iii)), the dividend received by the foreign bank is not eliminated on Part I, line 8.
+Instead, the dividend is eliminated as an interbranch transaction on Part II, line 3, column (C)

-Foreign corporations other than a bank.
+Foreign corporations other than banks.
 For foreign corporations other than a bank, adjustments are necessary in order to ensure that the consolidation entries and intercompany elimination entries included in the amount reported on Part I, line 11, are only those applicable to worldwide income of the non-consolidated foreign corporation.
 Adjustments on line 8 may be with respect to transactions between the foreign corporation and either a disregarded entity reported on Part I, line 5, or a nonincludible entity reported on Part I, line 7.
-Adjustments for transactions with nonincludible entities are required only when the foreign corporation reports worldwide income on Part I, line 4, from a financial statement described in Part I, questions B through C. For example, adjustments must be reported on line 8 to remove minority interests and to reverse the elimination of intercompany dividends included on Part I, line 4, that relate to the net income of entities removed on

-Part I, line 7, because the income to which the consolidation or elimination entries relate has been removed.
+Adjustments for transactions with nonincludible entities are required only when the foreign corporation reports worldwide income on Part I, line 4, from a financial statement described in Part I, questions B through C. For example, adjustments must be reported on line 8 to remove minority interests and to reverse the elimination of intercompany dividends included on Part I, line 4, that relate to the net income of entities removed on Part I, line 7, because the income to which the consolidation or elimination entries relate has been removed.
 In addition, consolidation or elimination entries must be reported on line 8 to eliminate any intercompany dividends received by the foreign corporation from any disregarded entity whose results are included on Part I, line 5.

-Special treatment of equity method inclusions for a foreign corporation other than a bank.
-If a foreign corporation other than a bank reports worldwide income on Part I, line 4, and is an owner of an interest in another entity that (1) is accounted for in the foreign corporation's separate general ledger on the equity method, and (2) is fully consolidated in the foreign corporation's worldwide financial statements thus eliminating the equity inclusion, and if that entity is also reported on Part I, line 7, as a nonincludible entity, then an adjustment on Part I, line 8, must be made.
+Special treatment of equity method inclusions for a foreign

+corporation other than a bank.
+If a foreign corporation other than a bank reports worldwide income on Part I, line 4, and is an owner of an interest in another entity that (1) is accounted for in the foreign corporation's separate general ledger on the equity method, and (2) is fully consolidated in the foreign corporation's worldwide financial statements (thus eliminating the equity inclusion) and, if that entity is also reported on Part I, line 7, as a nonincludible entity, then an adjustment on Part I, line 8, must be made.
 The foreign corporation must restore on Schedule M-3, Part I, line 8, the equity income inclusion from that entity.
 If the foreign corporation does not account for the entity on the equity method on its own general ledger, it will not have eliminated the equity income for non-consolidated, worldwide financial statement purposes, and therefore will have no elimination of equity income to reverse.